CANTUS-Project/abbot/packaging/deployment_instructions.rst

 probably already have *Git* installed because you cloned this repository. *NodeJS* and *NPM* usually come together, and they are available from https://nodejs.org/.

+You may also need to create a new "inventory file" to tell Ansible to run on your own VMs rather than ours.
+Use the "devel" and "production" inventory files in the "playbooks" directory as examples.
+Note that the "production" file refers to a host that should be accessible from anywhere, but the "devel" host is only accessible (with that IP address) on the author's home network.
+For more information about inventory files: https://docs.ansible.com/ansible/intro_inventory.html

 Post-Install Preparation
 ------------------------